 - An overnight stay in commercial lodging due to health or safety concerns.
 (See also 95.01.)
 The traveler promptly notifies his or her supervisor when this exception is invoked and provides an explanation on the Travel Expense Voucher.

-A department may request that the vendor directly bill the department for lodging for nonemployees.
+A department may request that the vendor directly bill the department for lodging in accordance with this policy:

 Authorized Travel Only